javierclb/tutorials/syzygy.md

 These notes supplment those at: http://intro.syzygy.ca/troubleshooting/ which mostly apply to the VSE setup.

+## Jupyter Lab Features
+Some of the key jupyterlab features to consider are:
+- Get unicode for symbols with latex commands and `<TAB>`.
+Try to type `\alpha<TAB>` to get
+  - Note: the first time you do it, the unicode completion will be very slow.

 ## Terminal

 ### How do I open a terminal?
 Syzygy provides a linux terminal to your account, with a large set of linux tools.
 To open a terminal:
 1. If you do not have a "Launcher" tab, then choose `/File/New Launcher` or else `<Ctrl-Shift-L>`